josteinaj/docker-pipeline/README.md

 All lines from all files in the status directory are used as the set of status strings.
 The status strings can be used for conditional processing using `if`.
 The `if` block will be executed if one of the status strings matches the string in the `if`.
-The same goes for `elsif`.
-This means that the set of status strings may match more than one `if`/`elsif` statement, so the order of the statements matter.
+The same goes for `elif`.
+This means that the set of status strings may match more than one `if`/`elif` statement, so the order of the statements matter.

 ### Multiple outputs